 In previous blogs on The Chocolate Quarter we have heard residents say that they feel like they are on holiday.
 Why do you think that is?

 That makes me smile because that’s a measure of success for us.
 If I was retired here I think I would probably feel the same!
 We're a new development and a lot of people who were involved in the early days invested a lot of time and energy as part of our focus groups.
 So they had lived that journey with us and gradually seen it take shape.
 There’s also definitely a feel with the interior design in the restaurants of the 1920s and 30s, which gives a nod to the history of the building and makes some people think of a cruise liner!

-I see residents coming into our restaurants for lunch in the restaurant and there's often a real sense of occasion.
+I see residents coming into our restaurants for lunch and there's often a real sense of occasion.
 They are nicely dressed and invite their friends for a good time, which adds to the feeling of being on holiday.
 We are also very lucky to have the Spa and Gym here too which feels quite decadent and is very relaxing and enjoyable.
 The building has been designed to cater to a mix of people in the local community as well as our residents, and that mixing makes for an environment which is exciting and dynamic too.

 What advice would you give to someone starting out in hospitality?